 - Lots of requested edits during code review

-Historically, these kinds of conversations have been difficult to have in absence of concrete data.
-With tt100 metrics, this becomes purely tactical: “The constant spec changes are causing this work to take 1.8 times longer than it normally does to deliver.
+Historically, these kinds of conversations are difficult to have in absence of concrete data.
+With tt100 metrics, this becomes more tactical: “The constant spec changes are causing this work to take 1.8 times longer than it normally does to deliver.
 We need to work toward clearer targets, or be comfortable with some significant delays.”

 If you need help, please contact Pluralsight Support.